Prashanthhemu/Prashanthhemu/README.md

-- 👋 Hi, I’m @Prashanthhemu
+- 👋 Hi, I’m Prashanth Kumar Machani
-- 👀 I’m interested in ...
+- 👀 I'm a software Engineer based in Hyderabad, India.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing master's in computer science at the university of southern mississippi, USA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a summer-2023 internship oppurtunities at USA.
-- 📫 How to reach me ...
+- 📫 Reach out to me in linkedin /prashanthkumarmachani

 <!---
 Prashanthhemu/Prashanthhemu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.